Nicola Abbagnano: Works

-Besides the volumes and the essays on theoretical character Nicola Abbagnano, since his youth he has published many historical monographs, including Il nuovo idealismo inglese e americano (1927), La filosofia di E. Meyerson e la logica dell'identità (1929), Guglielmo d'Ockham (1933), La nozione del tempo secondo Aristotele (1933), Bernardino Telesio (1941).
+Besides his volumes and essays of theoretical character, Nicola Abbagnano published many historical monographs since youth, including Il nuovo idealismo inglese e americano (1927), La filosofia di E. Meyerson e la logica dell'identità (1929), Guglielmo d'Ockham (1933), La nozione del tempo secondo Aristotele (1933), Bernardino Telesio (1941).
 His major historiographic work is found in the Storia della filosofia published by UTET (1946–1950), which was preceded by the Compendio di storia della filosofia (1945–1947), which was closer to a textbook.
 A few years later, the latter was followed by a collection entitled Storia delle scienze, which he coordinated for UTET (1962).
 Abbagnano defined his philosophy as "positive existentialism".
 His "philosophy of possible" condemned other existentialists for either denying human possibility or exaggerating it.
 In his later work, he tended to adopt a more naturalistic and scientific approach to philosophy.
 Some of his writings were translated into English in Critical Existentialism (ed. by Nino Langiulli, 1969).

 His work in the last decades, starting from 1965 on, mainly consists of articles appearing in La Stampa and in Giornale that were later assembled in different collections, Per o contro l'uomo (1968), Fra il tutto e il nulla (1973), Questa pazza filosofia (1979), L'uomo progetto Duemila (1980), La saggezza della vita (1985), La saggezza della filosofia (1987).
 His last book, written a few months before his death, is the autobiographical text Ricordi di un filosofo (1990).